pilotmoon/Scroll-Reverser/README.md

 ## Notes on the code

-The 'master' branch build targets 10.7 and higher.
+The master branch targets 10.12 and higher.

-Older code targeting 10.4+ is in the 'tiger' branch.
+Older code targeting 10.4+ is in the 'tiger' branch and 10.7+ is in the 'lion' branch.

 The real guts of the code is in MouseTap.m.
 Everything else is just user interface rigging.